-Requirements for accepted development General requirements Extensions to existing buildings RAD1 Extensions to an existing building do not exceed 20% of the existing GFA on-site.
-Note - The 20% increase in GFA includes all previous instances of GFA increase under this outcome, or as part of Building Work.
-RAD2 Where involving an extension (building work) development retains elements which have cultural heritage, character or streetscape significance.

-Require Requirements for accepted development Building height RAD3 Development does not exceed the maximum height identified on Overlay map - Building heights.
-Setbac Setbacks RAD4 Extensions to buildings maintain a minimum setback of: a.
-3m to the street frontage/s; b.
+Development does not exceed the maximum height identified on Overlay map - Building heights.

+Extensions to buildings maintain a minimum setback of:

+- a.
+3m to the street frontage/s; - b.
 5m to land not included in the Industry zone.

-Landsc aping RAD5 Development does not result in a net reduction in established landscaping on the site.
-Lighting RAD6 Artificial lighting on-site is directed and shielded in such a manner as not to exceed the recommended maximum values of light technical parameters for the control of obtrusive light given in Table 2.1 of the Australian Standard AS 4282 (1997) Control of Obtrusive Effects of Outdoor Lighting.
+Development does not result in a net reduction in established landscaping on the site.

+Artificial lighting on-site is directed and shielded in such a manner as not to exceed the recommended maximum values of light technical parameters for the control of obtrusive light given in Table 2.1 of the Australian Standard AS 4282 (1997) Control of Obtrusive Effects of Outdoor Lighting.

 Note - "Curfewed hours" are taken to be those between 10pm and 7am the following day.

-Car par king RAD7 On-site car parking is provided at a rate identified in Schedule 7 - Car parking.
-Waste RAD8 Bins and bin storage area/s are provided, designed and managed in accordance with Planning scheme policy - Waste.
-Hazard ous Chemicals RAD9 All development that involves the storage or handling of hazardous chemicals listed in Schedule 9, Development involving hazardous chemicals, Table 9.0.1 Quantity thresholds for hazardous chemicals stored as accepted development subject to requirements complies with Table 9.0.3 Hazardous chemicals RAD10 Development does not involve the storage or handling of hazardous chemicals listed in Schedule 9, Development involving hazardous chemicals, Table 9.0.2 Hazardous chemicals assessable thresholds.
-Clearin g of habitat trees where not located in the Environmental areas overlay map RAD11 Development does not result in the damaging, destroyed or clearing of a habitat tree.
-This does not apply to: a.
-Clearing of a habitat tree located within an approved development footprint; b.
-Clearing of a habitat tree within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; c.
-Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure;
+On-site car parking is provided at a rate identified in Schedule 7 - Car parking.

+Bins and bin storage area/s are provided, designed and managed in accordance with Planning scheme policy - Waste.

+All development that involves the storage or handling of hazardous chemicals listed in Schedule 9, Development involving hazardous chemicals, Table 9.0.1 Quantity thresholds for hazardous chemicals stored as accepted development subject to requirements complies with Table 9.0.3 Hazardous chemicals.

+Development does not involve the storage or handling of hazardous chemicals listed in Schedule 9, Development involving hazardous chemicals, Table 9.0.2 Hazardous chemicals assessable thresholds.

+Clearing of habitat trees where not located in the Environmental areas overlay map

+Development does not result in the damaging, destroyed or clearing of a habitat tree.
+This does not apply to:

+- Clearing of a habitat tree located within an approved development footprint; a. - Clearing of a habitat tree within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; - Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to C. serious personal injury or damage to infrastructure;

-Requirements for accepted development d.
-Clearing of a habitat tree reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental management and conservation zones.
-In any other zone, clearing is not to exceed 2m in width either side of the fence; e.
-Clearing of a habitat tree reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; f.
-Clearing of a habitat tree in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; g.
-Clearing of a habitat tree associated with removal of recognised weed species, maintaining existing open pastures and cropping land, windbreaks, lawns or created gardens; h.
-Native forest practice where accepted development under Part 1, 1.7.7 Accepted development. a 'i Inf Editor's note - A native tree measuring greater than 80cm in diameter when measured at 1.3m from the ground is recognised as a 'habitat tree'.
+- Clearing of a habitat tree reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental management and conservation zones.
+In any other zone, clearing is not to exceed 2m in width either side of the fence; - Clearing of a habitat tree reasonably necessary for the purpose of maintenance or works within a e. registered easement for public infrastructure or drainage purposes; - f.
+Clearing of a habitat tree in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; - Clearing of a habitat tree associated with removal of recognised weed species, maintaining existing g. open pastures and cropping land, windbreaks, lawns or created gardens; - Native forest practice where accepted development under Part 1, 1.7.7 Accepted development. h.

+Editor's note - A native tree measuring greater than 80cm in diameter when measured at 1.3m from the ground is recognised as a 'habitat tree'.
 For further information on habitat trees, refer to Planning scheme policy - Environmental areas and corridors.
-Information detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees on Development Sites - Appendix A. I Works requirements
+Information detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees on Development Sites - Appendix A.

-Utilities RAD12 Development is provided with an appropriate level of service and infrastructure in accordance with Planning scheme policy - Integrated design (Appendix A).
+Development is provided with an appropriate level of service and infrastructure in accordance with Planning scheme policy - Integrated design (Appendix A).